IB - International Baccalaureate (Etelä-Tapiolan lukio)

 We encourage Extended Essays in World Studies

-We celebrate the rich diversity cultures, ethnicities and faiths within the school on International Day
+We celebrate the rich diversity of cultures, ethnicities and faiths within the school on our Cultural Diversity Day

-We actively encourage student exchanges in Italy, Spain, Holland and other nations
+We actively encourage student exchanges across the world.

 Group 1 - Studies in Language and Literature: